anne75/0X18.tests/README.md

 #Tests for Monty Project

-Those are tests for the Monty Porject, done in Januray 2017 for Holbeton School
+Those are tests for the Monty Porject, done in January 2017 for Holbeton School